Pregnancy Diary Week 40

 It is difficult to say how big the baby will be at the time of birth.
 The average weight of a newborn is the size of a small pumpkin, about seven and one-half pounds.
 An average length is about twenty inches.
 The skull bones will not be completely fused to make birthing easier for the infant.
 This is why some babies have a slight cone head shortly after birth.
 This will normally even out within a few weeks.

 Quinoa For Pregnancy Nutrition

-Quinoa offers a nutritious and protein rich food.
+Quinoa offers nutritious and protein-rich food.
 In fact, this complete protein contains all nine of the essential amino acids needed for good health.

 Additionally, quinoa contains about double the fibre of most other types of grain.
-While fiber is often considered an excellent way to relieve constipation, it can also help with the prevention of heat disease by lowering blood pressure, as well as diabetes.
-Fiber also helps to lower glucose and cholesterol levels and could potentially reduce the likelihood of developing hemorrhoids.
+While fibre is often considered an excellent way to relieve constipation, it can also help with the prevention of heart disease by lowering blood pressure, as well as diabetes.
+Fibre also helps to lower glucose and cholesterol levels and could potentially reduce the likelihood of developing haemorrhoids.
 Fibre can also help with weight loss because it takes more time to chew than many other types of food and it will leave you feeling fuller and more satisfied for a much longer period of time.
 Fibre is also less “energy dense”, meaning that when compared to an equivalent amount of other types of food, fibre has fewer calories.

 Quinoa also contains lysine.
 Lysine is essential for proper tissue repair and growth.

 Quinoa is high in magnesium.
 Magnesium can help relieve migraines because it aids in the relaxation of blood vessels.
 Magnesium might also play a role in reducing Type 2 diabetes because it helps promote healthy blood sugar levels.
 Other healthy benefits of magnesium are detoxification, the formation of healthy teeth and bones, energy production, help with the transmission of the body’s nerve impulses and regulation of body temperature.